Puerto Rico in scarce supply of hair dye amid baseball fever

 Share via Email

-SAN JUAN, Puerto Rico — Pharmacies and beauty stores across Puerto Rico are running out of hair dye as a growing number of men go blond in support of the island's baseball players who bleached their hair as a bonding ritual ahead of the World Baseball Classic.
+SAN JUAN, Puerto Rico — Pharmacies and beauty stores across Puerto Rico are running out of hair dye with even a top economist joining men going blond in support of the island's baseball players who bleached their hair ahead of the World Baseball Classic.

-What began as a joke among team members playing in California has spread across the island in a trend that spiked Tuesday just hours after Puerto Rico beat the Netherlands to reach the championship game undefeated in the tournament, which is held every four years.
-Puerto Rico will play Wednesday in the final against the winner of the Tuesday night game between the United States and Japan.
+What began as a joke among team members playing in California has spread across the island in a trend that spiked Tuesday just hours after Puerto Rico beat the Netherlands in 11 innings to reach the championship game undefeated in the tournament, which is held every four years.
+Puerto Rico will play Wednesday night in the final against the United States, which defeated Japan.

 "Ever since they began winning, this has not stopped," said Myrna Rios, a manager at a Sally Beauty Supply store in the capital of San Juan.
 "We have run out of the product in most of our stores."

-Copper blond, platinum blond, golden blond — all shades of blond (even burnt orange) are turning heads in a U.S. territory where the majority of men have thick, dark hair and are now getting teased about looking like Ken dolls.
-Those who are bald have opted to dye their beards or goatees in a nod to Puerto Rico coach Carlos Delgado.
+Copper blond, platinum blond, golden blond — all shades of blond (even burnt orange) are turning heads in a U.S. territory where the majority of men have thick, dark hair.
+Bald men dyed their beards or goatees in a nod to Puerto Rico coach Carlos Delgado.

+"We have been able to unite our country with our blond hair," said star Carlos Correa, who hit a two-run homer and scored the winning run against the Netherlands.
+"That's what we want as players to unite our country, our people, and give them the best."

 Men ranging from news anchors to university students to professionals have embraced a trend that has sparked the rallying cry of "Team Rubio!" or "Team Blond" in Spanish.